 It's no one's fault that you or your loved one got cancer.
 Cancer has no respect for gender, colour, race, creed or status.
 Cancer can happen to anyone.

 Don't be afraid to ask as many questions as you like.
 Ask your Oncologist and your GP to explain in plain words what type of cancer it is, what is likely to happen and anything at all you're worried or curious about.
 You might like to ask them to write things down or explain something more than once.

 It's totally acceptable to ask for a second opinion.
 Different doctors take different approaches to treating cancer.
 It's your body and you / your family have a right to know as much about it as you wish.

-Solaris Cancer Care has a suite of evidence infomred services to help you feel more empowered to look after yourself and your family.
+Solaris Cancer Care has a suite of evidence informed services to help you feel more empowered to look after yourself and your family.
 This involves looking after:

-We recommend an integrative approach of the best of modern medicine alongside supportive complementary therapies, appropriate exercise and activities that reduce stress (eg yoga, meditating, listening to calm music, art and writing).
+We recommend an integrative approach of the best of modern medicine alongside supportive complementary therapies, appropriate exercise and activities that reduce stress (eg massage, reflexology, mindfulness meditating, exercise, art and writing).
 You can find out more about all of these things by going to the Wellness section of our website.